danburzo/grunt-recipes/chapters/06 - Start a server.md

 We've written a custom `middleware` function which returns an array of chained middleware.
 Because we're overwriting the original implementation altogether, we need to make sure to include it &mdash; it's the part with `connect.static`.
 We're then adding our rewrite middleware to the chain; it contains a single rule which states that all files except HTML, stylesheets, scripts and images should be redirected to `index.html`.

+### Testing on other devices

+To make our app available to other devices &mdash; like a phone or tablet connected to the same network as our development machine &mdash; we need to make one small adjustment:

+	hostname: '*'

+Now you can test your app on any device by going to `http://ip-address:8000`.

+__Note:__ To find out your machine's IP, run `ifconfig` in the command line and look for the IP next to `inet addr`.
+On Windows, you run `ipconfig` and look for `IPv4 Address`.

 ### Take five

-In this recipe, we've learned how to use the `connect` task to start a local server.
-In addition, we've made it useful for developing apps that use the HTML5 History API by redirecting all paths that don't correspond to static assets back to the main HTML.
+In this recipe, we've done quite a few things:

+* we learned how to use the `connect` task to start a local server;
+* we made it useful for developing apps that use the HTML5 History API by redirecting all paths that don't correspond to static assets back to the main HTML;
+* we configured the server so that we can test our app on other devices.